nbarikipoulos/poppy-robot-cli/README.md

 - A config module to check and display robot configuration,
 - A querying module to get information about the motors,
 - A command module which allows sending simple commands to the motors,
-- At last, a poppy rebooting command.
+- At last, a set of admin-level commands.

 ### Checking and Displaying Robot Configuration